20 diversity and inclusion interview questions

 2. How do you, as an individual, demonstrate diversity, inclusion, equity, and belonging?

-People pushing forth a company’s DEIB quotient should walk the talk.
-This question invites them to unveil just how they do that.
+People pushing forth a company's DEIB quotient should walk the talk.
+This question invites candidates to show how they actually do that.

 3. How do you ensure that DEIB integrates into all aspects of the organization?